sanserguz/sanserguz.github.io/index.md

 ## [Şanser Güz](https://sanserguz.github.io/main/) (they/them)

 Welcome to my GitHub page.
 Here, you can access my previous research and selected produced materials from my graduate coursework.
+You can also take a look at my MSc thesis progress journal using the link below.

 ### _**[Curriculum Vitae](GUZ_resCV.pdf)**_ <br>
 _Contact mail: sanserguz@gmail.com_